alan-turing-institute/TCPDBench/README.md

 * The time axis is defined in the ``time`` field.
 This has at least an ``index`` field to mark the indices of each data point.
 At the moment, these indices need to be consecutive integers.
-This entry mainly exist for a future scenario where we may want to consider non-consecutive time axes.
+This entry mainly exist for a future scenario where we may want to consider non-consecutive timesteps.
 If the time axis can be mapped to a date or time, then a type and format of this field can be specified (see e.g. the [nile dataset](https://github.com/alan-turing-institute/TCPD/blob/master/datasets/nile/nile.json#L8),